Metropolitanate of Montenegro and the Littoral: Eparchy of Zeta

-Metropolitanate of Zeta (1346–1496)
+Metropolitanate of Zeta

-After the dissolution of the Serbian Empire (1371), the region of Zeta was ruled by the House of Balšići, and in 1421 it was integrated into the Serbian Despotate.
-During that period, the Republic of Venice gradually conquered coastal regions of Zeta, including cities of Kotor, Budva, and the Bar and Ulcinj.
+After the dissolution of the Serbian Empire in 1371, the region of Zeta was ruled by the House of Balšići, and in 1421 it was integrated into the Serbian Despotate.
+During that period, the Republic of Venice gradually conquered coastal regions of Zeta, including cities of Kotor, Budva, Bar, and Ulcinj.
 Metropolitanate of Zeta was directly affected by the Venetian advance.
-In 1452, the Venetians destroyed the Cathedral Monastery in Prevlaka, in order to facilitate their plans for the gradual conversion of the Eastern Orthodox Christians from these parts of the coast into the Roman Catholic faith.
-After that, the seat of the Metropolitanate moved several times, transferring between St Mark's Monastery in Budva, the Monastery of Prečista Krajinska, St Nicholas's Monastery on Vranjina (Skadar Lake), and St Nicholas's Monastery in Obod (Rijeka Crnojevića).
+In 1452, the Venetians destroyed the Monastery of Holy Archangel Michael in Prevlaka, in order to facilitate their plans for the gradual conversion of the Eastern Orthodox Christians from these parts of the coast into the Roman Catholic faith.
+After that, the seat of the metropolitanate moved several times, transferring between Saint Mark Monastery in Budva, the Monastery of Prečista Krajinska, Saint Nicholas Monastery on Vranjina (Lake Skadar), and Saint Nicholas Monastery in Obod (Rijeka Crnojevića).
 Finally, it was moved to Cetinje, in the region of Old Montenegro, where the Cetinje Monastery was built in 1484, by Prince Ivan Crnojević of Zeta.